-- XSi is the excess exposure of single name i; - $E_i$ is the net exposure at default to counterparty i that is included in the calculation base of the market risk concentration shock scenario; - Assetsxl is the total amount of assets considered in the concentration risk shock scenario, it should not include: - 1) Assets held in respect of life insurance contracts where the investment risk is fully borne by the policyholders; - 2) Exposures an insurer or reinsurer has to a counterparty belonging to the same group, provided that the following conditions are met: - a) The counterparty is established in the Isle of Man or the European Union; - b) There is no current or foreseen material, practical or legal impediment, to the prompt transfer of own funds or repayment of liabilities from the counterparty to the insurer or reinsurer. - 3) Assets covered in the counterparty default risk shock scenario; - 4) Deferred tax assets; - 5) Intangible assets. - CT is the excess exposure threshold, depending on the credit quality step of single name i, and is set as follows:
+- XSi is the excess exposure of single name i; - $E_i$ is the net exposure at default to counterparty i that is included in the calculation base of the market risk concentration shock scenario; - Assetsxl is the total amount of assets considered in the concentration risk shock scenario, it should not include: - 1) Assets held in respect of life insurance contracts where the investment risk is fully borne by the policyholders; - 2) Exposures an insurer or reinsurer has to a counterparty belonging to the same group, provided that the following conditions are met: - a) The counterparty is an insurer or reinsurer, an insurance holding company, a mixed financial holding company or an ancillary services company which is subject to prudential requirements; - b) The counterparty is fully consolidated in the same consolidation scope as the insurer or reinsurer; - c) The counterparty is subject to the same risk evaluation, measurement and control procedures as the undertaking; - d) The counterparty is established in the Isle of Man or the European Union;

+- e) There is no current or foreseen material, practical or legal impediment, to the prompt transfer of own funds or repayment of liabilities from the counterparty to the insurer or reinsurer. - 3) Assets covered in the counterparty default risk shock scenario; - 4) Deferred tax assets; - 5) Intangible assets. - CT is the excess exposure threshold, depending on the credit quality step of single name i, and is set as follows:

-Credit quality step Excess exposure threshold ( CT )
+Excess exposure threshold ( CT )

+Credit quality step

 0 3%

 1 3%

 2 3%

 3 1.5%

 4 1.5%

 5 1.5%

 6 or unrated 1.5%